mediadesignpractices/docker/README.md

 ## Repositiory Structure

 The dockerfiles in this repository are structured so that they stack, starting at a base image, then core dependencies, up to higher level applications or libraries.
-Because of Docker's "Automated Builds"  changes to base images automativaly work their way in to images that  have them as a dependency or starting point.
+Because of Docker's "Automated Builds"  changes to base images automatically work their way in to images that  have them as a dependency or starting point.

 **The structure:**